Robots in Warehouses: Benefits and Limitations

 Limited adaptability

-Although robots are excellent for repetitive, structured tasks, they may have difficulty adapting to unforeseen situations, or to tasks requiring complex thinking such as customizing orders.
-Human intervention remains necessary for non-standardized tasks or unforeseen events.
+Although robots are excellent at repetitive and structured tasks, they may struggle to adapt to unexpected situations or tasks that require complex thinking, such as customization of orders.
+Human intervention remains necessary for non-standard tasks or in the event of unforeseen circumstances.

-MAINTENANCE AND SERVICE
+MAINTENANCE AND REPAIR

-technological dependence on robotization
+technological dependence on automation

 impact on employment